 DAY 5-6: JABAL AKHDAR MOUNTAINS

-After exploring in the heat, take some time to cool down in Oman’s beautiful mountain range.
+After exploring in the heat, take some time to cool down in Oman’s beautiful Al Jabal Al Akhdar mountain range.
+Part of the Al Hajar mountain range, Al Akhdar is famous for its labyrinths of valleys where pomegranates, apricots, and roses grow in abundance.
 You will need a 4×4 to climb the road; if you don’t have one, you can park your car at the car park, just before the incline steepens (as we did), and a 4×4 taxi will take you the rest of the way.
 This will cost you approximately 35 OMR one way ($90).

 We stayed in Sahab Resort & Spa for two nights, the views were beautiful from the mountain top, but unfortunately we had some pretty torrential thunderstorms, so we couldn’t get out and explore as we’d like.
 We did, however, take advantage of a few days to regather, drink wine, eat good food, and get on top of some admin.
 When the weather is good, you can explore the local villages and markets, and enjoy the views from the summit.